namhoangduc99/spring-data/README.md

    Things to implement:

     - CRUD
+       Retrieve, persist, modify, remove entities.
+       Hibernate use save method for both persist and modify.
+If the entity has primary key value then it will check if this value exists or not.
+If not, it will insert.
+Otherwise, it will update record.
     - Derived query: String operators, relational operators, logical operators, date comparison (before, after, between), ordering results (order by), limiting query results (top, first),transversing nested properties (many to one, one to one,...)

     - Additional query techniques